TehShrike/pickering-majority-text-revelation/readme.md

 # Example of the data

 The raw data can be found in [revelation.json](./revelation.json).

+It is published to npm as [revelation](https://www.npmjs.com/package/revelation).

+The 1.x version is published to npm as [pickering-majority-text-revelation](https://www.npmjs.com/package/pickering-majority-text-revelation).

 It is a JSON array that looks like this:

 ```json
 [